tree growth showing OML

 What is OML?

 Deriving the OML of your company is pretty intense.
 You must evaluate everything from how you compensate your team to how you utilize budgeting within your company to how you serve your clients.
 At the end of all of this, you’re assigned a “maturity” level from 1 to 5, with an indicator if you are moving in the right direction.
-One is less mature, five is best of class mature.
+One is less mature, five is best-of-class mature.

 That being said, there’s nothing wrong with being anywhere on this scale if you are satisfied there.
 Higher maturity typically brings more profitability, but there’s a lot more to it than that.
 But again, the methodology and even the outcome of the analysis isn’t the point of this article.